-Bromelain, which derives from the pineapple stems and fruits,^{19,20} has long been used for therapeutic purposes in human history.
-The major active compound is a complex mixture of thiol proteases, peroxidases, cellulases, phosphatases and glucosidases.21 Clinical studies have demonstrated anti-inflammatory, anti-thrombotic and fibrinolytic effects, and some showed cytotoxic and anti-tumoral activities, 22-24 by enhancing the immune-cytotoxic activity of monocytes.
+Bromelain, which is derived from pineapple stems and fruit,^{19,20} has long been used for therapeutic purposes.
+The major active compound is a complex mixture of thiol proteases, peroxidases, cellulases, phosphatases, and glucosidases.21 Clinical studies have demonstrated antiinflammatory, antithrombotic, and fibrinolytic effects, and some have shown cytotoxic and antitumoral activities,^{22-24} by enhancing the immune-cytotoxic activity of monocytes.
 The mechanism of action involves interplay of these enzymes; unfortunately, the exact nature of this interplay remains unclear.

-From a clinical standpoint, there are recent publications in the oral and maxillofacial surgery literature indicating reduction of facial edema in the early and late stages after molar extractions.^{25,26} A recent meta-analysis, 25 of six previously published randomized controlled trials, demonstrated collective data indicating statistically significant postoperative reduction of facial swelling on quantified facial analysis (bromelain vs. control group SMD -0.24, P=0.03).
-Dosing unfortunately varies significantly, ranging from 40mg QID to 250mg QID.
+From a clinical standpoint, there are recent publications in the oral and maxillofacial surgery literature indicating reduction of facial edema in the early and late stages after molar extraction.^{25,26} A recent meta-analysis25 of six previously published, randomized controlled trials demonstrated collective data indicating statistically significant postoperative reduction of facial swelling on quantified facial analysis (bromelain versus control group standardized mean difference, -0.24; p = 0.03).
+Dosing unfortunately varies significantly, ranging from 40 mg four times per day to 250 mg four times per day.
 This could be largely attributable to lack of standardization in manufacturing, as supplements are not scrutinized to the same level as medical pharmaceuticals in most countries.
-The plastic surgery literature recently demonstrated use of bromelain for enzymatic debridement of burn wounds.27-29 Several placebo-controlled trials showed efficacy in resorption of hematomas and improved wound healing.^{30,31} Our previously published randomized, placebo-controlled, double-arm crossover study demonstrated oral supplementation with bromelain, vitamin C, grape seed extract, calcium and rutin resulted in significant decrease in wound-healing time, with less inflammation, without bleeding complications.31 This finding is consistent with the current literature in other specialties.
+The plastic surgery literature recently demonstrated use of bromelain for enzymatic débridement of burn wounds.27-29 Several placebo-controlled trials showed efficacy in resorption of hematomas and improved wound healing.^{30,31} Our previously published, randomized, placebo-controlled, double-arm crossover study demonstrated that oral supplementation with bromelain, vitamin C, grape seed extract, calcium, and rutin resulted in a significant decrease in wound healing time, with less inflammation and without bleeding complications.31 This finding is consistent with the current literature in other specialties.

-Because of its anti-inflammatory properties, there may be theoretical risk of bleeding with bromelain; however, there remains no reported data to substantiate this concern.
-Nevertheless, caution is advised for those with history of bleeding disorders or already taking anticoagulants.
-There have been reports of bromelain increasing serum levels of antibiotics, such as amoxicillin and tetracycline when used concomitantly.32 In addition, it may elevate heart rate at higher doses.
-Bromelain should be stopped 2 weeks prior to surgery in select group of patients taking anticoagulants or with history of bleeding disorder or liver disease.
+Because of its antiinflammatory properties, there may be a theoretical risk of bleeding with bromelain; however, there remain no reported data to substantiate this concern.
+Nevertheless, caution is advised for those with a history of bleeding disorders or already taking anticoagulants.
+There have been reports of bromelain increasing serum levels of antibiotics, such as amoxicillin and tetracycline, when used concomitantly.32 In addition, it may elevate heart rate at higher doses.
+Bromelain should be stopped 2 weeks before surgery in the select group of patients taking anticoagulants or with a history of bleeding disorder or liver disease.